nodejs/community-committee/ONBOARDING.md

 ### The Consensus-seeking Model
 Consensus is the first choice for making decisions.
 The CommComm uses a "consensus-seeking" model for issues that are escalated to the committee.

 The group looks for a resolution, one with no open objections, among the CommComm members.
 If a consensus with no objections can't be reached, then a vote is called.
-A majority in the vote indicates the decision to be followed.
+A simple majority in the vote indicates the decision to be followed.

 We aim for the majority of decisions made by the CommComm to be achieved through the consensus-seeking process.
 Voting is only used as a last-resort.

-Resolution may involve returning the issue to collaborators with suggestions on how to move forward towards a consensus.
-It is not expected that a meeting of the CommComm will resolve all issues on its agenda during that meeting and may prefer to continue the discussion happening among the collaborators.